Why Escapism Matters

-But escapism isn’t where we begin.
-Initially, we don’t have a name for it.
-Chasing surf, hiking trails, seeking destinations.
-These things promise satisfaction through challenges met, goals sought.
-We master and refine the technique of our chosen craft.
-And whether it’s the allure of living simply on the road or the exhilaration of wild surf, we improve.
-We seek bigger waves, steeper trails, more remote adventures, greater challenges.
+But, escapism isn’t where we begin.
+Initially we don’t have a name for it; chasing surf, hiking trails, seeking destinations.
+These things promise satisfaction through challenges met and goals sought.
+We master and refine the technique of our chosen craft and whether it’s the allure of living simply on the road or the exhilaration of wild surf, we improve.
+We seek bigger waves, steeper trails, more remote adventures and greater challenges.

-But over time things change.
-Escapism takes shape.
-The world around our activity or craft expands.
+But over time things change, escapism takes shape and the world around our activity or craft expands.
 Where once we escaped to chase the rush of a wave or to let the complications of our lives melt away, rituals and routines develop.
 We begin to recognise and long for the emptiness of dawn-soaked Saturday roads to somewhere.
 We bask in the warmth of good company around driftwood fires spitting firefly embers into crystal night skies.
 The simple pleasure of having everything in its right place in the vans and tents we call home become a source of great comfort.
 We forge deep connections with like-minded people.
-We embrace journeys more than destinations.
-The worlds we escape to become richer.
+We embrace journeys more than destinations and the worlds we escape to become richer.

 But escapism is not a negative.
 It does not reflect a deep dissatisfaction with our existences.
 Instead, it’s the knowledge that escape betters us.
-Regardless of the scale or magnitude, we seek escape to make sense of an overwhelmingly complicated world.
+Regardless of the scale or magnitude, we seek escape to make sense of a complicated world.
 To make the unsimple simple.
-To be where we want to be.
+To be in the places we want to be.

 Escapism is why Passenger exists.
 For us, escapism is hitting the road, following the threads of curiosity and wonder that lead us to oceans, mountains, and wild places.
 We feel the urge to wander.
 We constantly contend with a desire to roam.
-And when we can’t do so, we uncover momentary escapes through stories, songs, and photography.
 We constantly seek to move off grid – through campfires, photography, weekends away, extended road trips.
 We embrace what the practice of the escape has taught us, and let it influence the way we think and exist.
 But that's just us.

 The elegance of escapism lies in its slipperiness.
 It’s not a science.
 It’s not something that can be bought.
 But it’s out there.
 Ready to be seen when you know how to see it.
 Waiting to be discovered in waves, cities, forests, mountains, music, roads, bike lanes, parks, stories.
 However you seek it, wherever it takes you.